luisespino/Coronavirus_2020_11/2020-11/README.md

 The pandemic that we are experiencing today has greatly changed the way people live and although the social fear that it represented has already diminished, it is still a threat to society, especially for those people who are already over 60 years old, have obesity , diabetes, heart disease and so on, that make them more vulnerable, that they should be cared for even more, having more protection measures because in any case they become infected can be a great risk to their life.
 The reason why the prediction of deaths in the department of Guatemala is relevant is derived from the fact that with it the death rate can be calculated to which the results that are being expressed in the software are added, in such a way that can predict the amount and speed with which the virus is taking the lives of the most affected people, so that entities such as the government can take action and respond immediately or in advance preferably for any eventuality or change in the behavior currently registered, in such a way that it can spread on a smaller scale as well as control the cases of deaths due to COVID 19 which are presented daily with the respective values ​​that are recorded as there are changes in the information.

+#### Background
+A clear indication of any infectious type disease, especially those that are caused by new pathogens such as SARS-CoV-2, tends to be severity since as a last resort it is measured by its killing capacity, this rate It can help to understand how serious this infectious virus can be, it even gives a vision of those who may be individuals at risk for the disease, either due to advanced age, or other previous health problems that can increase the severity of the virus, in such a way that if you have an estimate of such information, you can have a health assessment of care to prevent the greatest number of cases of death.

+Currently there are several models by which the level of mortality in people, who have a tragic outcome, can be measured, for these models one of the two best known measures is surely used:
+- The infection fatality ratio (known as IFR) that estimates the proportion of deaths among all people who have been infected.
+- The case fatality ratio (known as CFR) which it measures is the proportional relationship between deaths and confirmed cases.

+If the IFR method is followed for the measurement with accuracy, it is necessary to take into account that you must have a thorough knowledge of the infections and deaths that have been caused and derived from this virus.
+As a result, in the early phases of an epidemic, mostly a pandemic, the estimates of fatality motives have been based on the cases that have been detected through observation and they have been calculated through statistical methods, which leads to having estimates of the CFR rate that can range from less than 0.1% to even 25%.

+In Covid-19, as with many other infectious diseases, the level with which it is spread is surely underestimated because it is not possible to identify a sample that is considerable from the population of infections in people, it may be because it is automatic Or it could be because they only have signs of mild symptoms, even that they are asymptomatic, therefore, because there is no seriousness, they do not go to the doctor or health centers.
+There may be groups of people who are not cared for or only partially, due to financial resources, means or other circumstances that prevent them from having the same opportunities to access medical care or to be tested for contagion.
+The detection of cases is closely related during the epidemic, since the ability to take a test is limited, mostly happening in complex and serious cases such as high-risk people such as the elderly or previous diseases, so it is also possible that the cases were misdiagnosed and some other situation or disease with a similar medical presentation is attributed to them, such as in this case a cold, lung infection, or respiratory disease.

+The greatest difference found between groups of people and countries according to mortality is an indirect index of the relative risk that this population has of death that helps us to guide and determine decisions regarding the allocation of resources that should be used for this purpose, during the current COVID-19 pandemic, the main objective of the measurements and this analysis and prediction of deaths for the department of Guatemala, seeks to help verify the CFR at the department level, and even direct the investigator to the IFR to a higher accuracy, taking into account biases and that these data and their validity due to the fact that it is a linear regression is compressed to the emergence of a new wave.

+##### Terminology note provided by the World Health Organization:
+"The acronym CFR, applied to the measurement of the number of deaths among all people with a disease, usually means' rate of case fatality ”, although properly speaking this expression is incorrect, since“ rate ”implies a time component which is absent in the case of the CFR.
+Some authors have tried to rectify this inconsistency using the expressions «Case fatality ratio» or «case case fatality ratio» (contrary to the proportion, in the ratio the numerator it does not have to be a subset of the denominator).
+The expression «risk of case fatality», used with less frequency is only correct if the duration of clinical disease is known.
+In this document we will use the expression «Case fatality ratio». "

 ### Mortality prediction due to COVID - 19 in Honduras